-Underpinning personal success is the belief that if students work together to support each other, they broaden their understanding of the worth of each person including themselves.
-A House system has been established and expanded to give students further incentive to show respect for all.
-House points are awarded to students for desirable and appropriate behaviour both within and outside the classroom, culminating in the Individual House Point Champion and Champion House presentations at Graduation Day.
+Underpinning personal success is the belief that if

+students work together to support each other, they broaden their understanding of the worth of each person including themselves.
+The newly introduced House system was expanded to give students further incentive to show respect for all.
+House points are awarded to students for desirable and appropriate behaviour both within and outside the classroom, as well as sporting acknowledgement, culminating in the Individual House Point Champion and Champion House presentations at Graduation Day.

 Student leadership processes offer student opportunities to engender self-esteem, initiative, mutual respect, and responsibility, by providing care and support.
-At the end of 2015, replacement School Captains, Vice Captains, and House Captains were appointed for 2017.
-To further develop leadership opportunities for students, Monitors were introduced in Term 4 2017.
-If students indicate they have clear leadership skills and uphold the values, ethos and standards of MGS, they may progress to a Prefectship.
+Since the school introduced office bearers back in 2015 it has continued in 2018.
+To further develop leadership opportunities for students the role of Monitors continued but the students also attended various leadership programmes for girls.

 The School's Community Service Programme enriches the experience of students, by inculcating opportunities to develop and demonstrate care, respect, and compassion for others inside and outside the School community.
 Through the support of charities and community organisations, students are encouraged and challenged to look beyond their own circumstances and be aware of the needs of others.
 This involvement presents students with issues and challenges faced in the wider world.
-A police liaison information session was also presented to students that addressed cyber-bullying, personal respect, etc.
+The police liaison information session continued in 2018 and addressed cyber-bullying, personal respect, etc.